ireneusz-ptak/ns-lite/README.md

 ## Tech stack
-Flask framework (Python) in the back, some JS and [uPlot](https://github.com/leeoniya/uPlot) for the graph in front.
+Flask framework (Python) with SQLite in the back, some JS and [uPlot](https://github.com/leeoniya/uPlot) for the graph in front.